ThatOpen/engine_docs/docs/migration.md

 That said, if you want to use the newest features, like Fragments Edit API, you will need to regenerate your .frag models.

+### 🟰 Alignments

+The API hasn't changed at all, but the internal structure of Fragments has changed a bit to support parametric geometry / modelling.
+You just need to regenerate your .frag files (e.g. using the IfcImporter) and everything should be working without touching anything else.
+If you have any issues, let us know! 👍🏻

 ## 📙 components

 ### 🟰 All existing features